-The TAS LGBT Alliance strives to create an accepting environment for members of the LGBT community at TAS, in addition to promoting LGBT culture at TAS.
-The TAS LGBT Alliance creates a safe space for the LGBT community and promotes compassion, kindness and love in order to support the Matthew Shepard Foundation’s message of erasing hate.
+The TAS LGBTQ Alliance strives to create an accepting environment for members of the LGBT community at TAS, in addition to promoting LGBTQ culture at TAS.
+The TAS LGBT Alliance creates a safe space for the LGBTQ community and promotes compassion, kindness and love in order to support the Matthew Shepard Foundation’s message of erasing hate.

 The Literature Club is a group of students from all academic backgrounds and levels dedicated to their personal enlightenment and the common goal of becoming more human.
 Through the channels of literary analysis (via seasonal book clubs and seminars) and creative writing (in the form of writing workshops), we aim to engineer small-scale existential crises at our meetings to nudge our minds outside the box and in the direction of intellectual autonomy.
 (If this sounds dangerously dramatic, that’s because it is.)
 We want to blow our minds thinking about purposeful ways words come together to form meaning and make connections from text to context in various areas of human endeavor, including philosophy, psychology, and the sciences.
 Do join to become more mindful, empathetic, and insatiably curious.
 Newcomers welcome!